tsyne/tsyne/README.md

 **Q: What patterns are important?**

-Separation of Concerns, Inversion of Control (there's no DI container as such), Design for testability is better design anyway (a maxim),  We're agnoting on MVC, MVVM and all that.
+Separation of Concerns, Inversion of Control (there's no DI container as such), Design for testability is better design anyway (a maxim).
+We're agnostic on MVC, MVVM, MVP and all that - Tsyne provides building blocks, you choose the architecture.
 There is and should be some kernel-esqe separation for the joined together deployments on Phonetop and Desktop

 **Q: JavaScript and WASM?**